Guillembonet/go-templ-htmx/README.md

 ## Usage

-To run the application, with live reaload install [air](https://github.com/air-verse/air) and the `air` command.
+To run the application with live reload, install [air](https://github.com/air-verse/air) and use the `air` command.

+Instead, you can also run the application with the `go run cmd/main.go` command and use `go generate ./...` to re-generate the templ files and tailwind css file.

 ## Contributing